Viability statement, facilities and covenants, scenarios described with link to principal risks including climate change and geopolitical environment

 The Group’s results and financial position are reviewed monthly by both our ExCo and the Board.
 Every day the ExCo receives an analysis of the previous day’s revenue and gross margin.
 The Board receives and reviews regularly the monthly management accounts, including cash flows, and also receives regular performance and forecast updates from the CFO and CEO.

-We update our detailed rolling 18-month forecast of the Group’s income statement, balance sheet and cash flows frequently which are regularly reviewed, and the assumptions approved, by the Board.
+We update our detailed rolling forecast of the Group’s income statement, balance sheet and cash flows frequently which are regularly reviewed, and the assumptions approved, by the Board.

 The Group’s long-term prospects are assessed primarily through our strategic and financial planning process.
-This includes the preparation of a five-year strategic plan and an annual budget setting process involving both Group and regional management which are updated annually and reviewed and approved by the Board.
+This includes the preparation of a five-year strategic plan and an annual budget setting process, involving both Group and regional management, which are updated annually and reviewed and approved by the Board.
 The ExCo receives and reviews progress against the strategic plan objectives regularly.
 The Board also receives updates and, if appropriate, the strategic plan is updated depending on progress and performance.

 The Group’s debt covenants are EBITA to interest to be greater than 3:1 and net debt to adjusted EBITDA to be less than 3.25:1.
-At 31 March 2024 EBITA to interest was 10.5x (2022/23: 34.2x) and net debt to adjusted EBITDA was 1.1x (2022/23: 0.2x) (see Note 3 on pages 137 and 138 for reconciliations) and under our strategic plan these are also comfortably met.
+At 31 March 2025 EBITA to interest was 10.9x (2023/24 restated: 10.3x) and net debt to adjusted EBITDA was 1.1x (2023/24 restated: 1.2x) (see Note 3 on pages 154 to 158 for reconciliations) and under our strategic plan these are also comfortably met.

 Viability assessment period

+In its assessment of the Group’s viability, the Board has reviewed the assessment period and has determined that a three-year period to 31 March 2028 continues to be most appropriate.
+The robustness of the strategic plan is higher in the first three years.
+The Group has few contracts with either customers or suppliers extending beyond three years and, in the main, contracts are for one year or less.
 The business operates with a minimal forward order book, generally taking orders and shipping them on the same day.
 In addition, as more business becomes digital and we become more agile, speed of change increases and so visibility is relatively short term.
 Of the Group’s long-term obligations, the UK pension scheme is the largest and its triennial funding valuation forms the basis of our agreeing its funding with its trustee.
 Our share-based payment schemes are also mainly for three years.

 Assessment of viability

 Reverse stress tests were also undertaken to assess the circumstances that would threaten the Group’s current financing arrangements.
-These included significant declines in revenue, significant declines in revenue and gross margin and a major deterioration in cash collection and would have to result in adjusted operating profit margin falling to under 5% in at least one of the following three years.
-Also, a reverse stress test of an acquisition of a significantly loss-making business was undertaken and would have to cost over £300 million to use up our debt facilities.
+These included significant declines in revenue, significant declines in both revenue and gross margin and a major deterioration in cash collection and would have to result in adjusted operating profit margin falling to under 3% in at least one of the following three years.
+Also, a reverse stress test of an acquisition of a significantly loss-making business was undertaken and would have to cost more than £300 million to use up our debt facilities.
 All these reverse stress tests assumed that no major reorganisations or significant working capital initiatives occur in mitigation, capital expenditure is unchanged from that in the strategic plan, dividends continue to be paid and there are no changes in or extensions to debt financing.
 The Board considers the risk of these circumstances occurring to be remote.

 The above scenarios are hypothetical and extremely severe for the purpose of creating outcomes that have the ability to threaten the viability of the Group; however, multiple control measures are in place to prevent and mitigate any such occurrences from taking place.
 If any of these scenarios actually happened, various options are available to the Group to maintain liquidity so as to continue in operation.